Yes! Even high achieving students stumble in the UCAT.

 Additionally, you will hear from current medical students about how they used MedEntry to obtain excellent scores on the UCAT, as well as what to expect from studying at university.
 It is an invaluable opportunity to first-hand tips from people who have gone through it all before, and to be able to ask any burning questions you might have about the UCAT or university!

-Attending a MedEntry UCAT Preparation Workshop is an invaluable opportunity that will allow you to achieve your best score possible on the UCAT.
+Attending a MedEntry UCAT Preparation Workshop is an invaluable opportunity that will allow you to achieve your best possible score on the UCAT.

 Yes!
 Interviews are a crucial aspect of the selection process for entry into health science courses.
 In some universities, interviews are weighted at more than 50% of the total selection criteria.
 Most people focus on their ATAR scores, study for the UCAT but do not prepare for the interview.
+Hence we find students who have perfect ATAR (99.95) and perfect UCAT (99%), are not being offered a place medicine.
+Such people go to the interview thinking its just a 'chat'.
+Chat may be, but its the most important chat that will change the course of your life!

 However, knowledge of the types of questions asked, coaching on interview technique and enhanced communication skills can dramatically improve your performance.
 You should not go into an interview unprepared or not having an understanding of what you will be asked.
+If you do, you will be at a competitive disadvantage compared to those who are prepared for the interview.

 "A difficult task postponed, becomes an impossible task later."